vsoch/gridtest/paper/paper.md

 ### 1. Parameter Grids

 A **grid** is a global definition of a parameter matrix.
-GridTest extends the traditional definition [sklearn-tutorial] of a grid to to include:
+GridTest extends the traditional definition [@sklearn-tutorial] of a grid to to include:

  - [generating random samples](https://vsoch.github.io/gridtest/tutorials/samplegrid/)
  - [loading grids via a GridRunner](https://vsoch.github.io/gridtest/getting-started/grids/index.html#loading-via-a-gridrunner) class separate from any Python code.